dogecoinfoundation/foundation.dogecoin.com/content/trailmap/standard.md

 The Dogecoin Standard will be a *Written Specification* and validating *test suite* derived from the Dogecoin Core Wallet during the process of creating [libdogecoin](/trailmap/libdogecoin).
-The Dogecoin Standard aims to fully document the reference implementation (Core Wallet), filling the gap of the often asked for 'whitepaper' and providing docs to anyone trying to understand how Dogecoin works.
+The Dogecoin Standard aims to fully document the reference implementation (Core Wallet), filling the gap of the often requested 'whitepaper' and providing docs to anyone trying to understand how Dogecoin works.

 As we've seen recently with some exchanges, 'getting Dogecoin wallets right' isn't easy and right